Maria Francesca Molloy

 Physiological Validation of Affective Arousal for Psycholinguistic Norms [Poster].
 Association for Psychological Science Annual Convention (upcoming: May 2026).
 Barcelona, Spain.

 Emotions are Hard.
-GRASP day event (April 2026).
+Graduate Research and Applications Seminar in Psychology Event (April 2026).
 Maynooth University, Ireland.

 Operationalising Emotion.
 Embodied Cognition Lab Meeting (November 2025).
 Maynooth University, Ireland.